TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 7/Hosea 7.10.md

 ---

-And the pride of Israel doth testify to his face: yet they have not returned unto Jehovah their God, nor sought him, for all this.
+The pride of Israel testifies to his face; yet they haven't returned to Yahweh their God, nor sought him, for all this.